 The authors acknowledge that several important factors which might affect this were not measured in their study, and that much of the activity which the study reported(!) took place outside the hospital and so relied on women’s recall.
 I actually see the fact that most women were at home during this time as a good thing.
 I know from my own more ad hoc research on this topic that being in one’s own home is more relaxing, which can be an important pre-requisite here.
 Plus, it reflects reality, which is always good.

 This also seems like a good post to which to link an article that I wrote on a related topic a few years ago: The Poo Taboo.
-I had long observed that midwives exhibited a range of responses when the topic of intrapartum pooing arose.
-For the sake of birthing women, I felt that we needed to discuss this more, especially in cultures that are less open about such topics.
+I had long observed that the topic of intrapartum pooing was under-discussed.
+I felt that we needed to discuss this more, especially in cultures that are less open about such topics.

 I was fascinated (and not the least bit surprised) to discover that the responses to this article in online discussion fora varied from those written by midwives and students who thought it was great that someone had opened this conversation to those written by people who were clearly very uncomfortable with this topic.
 In my view, anything that sparks further discussion on this or related topics makes it easier for us to discuss them again, and in more depth.
 (This is also a favourite goal of Ina May‘s, with whom I have spoken at conferences on this topic).